NeevV/Mini-Shell/README.md

 # Mini-Shell
-A lightweight replica of the bash shell, implemented in the C programming language, designed to enhance understanding of systems programming and shell functionalities.
+A replica of the bash shell, implemented in the C programming language, designed to enhance understanding of systems programming and shell functionalities.

 Features:
 - Basic Shell Implementation